BN-Pool: Bayesian Nonparametric Pooling for Graphs: Introduction

-To overcome these limitations, we introduce \gls{bnpool}: a novel pooling technique for \gls{gnn} based on a \gls{bnp} approach.
-Our method defines a generative process for the adjacency matrix of the input graph where the probability of having a link between two nodes depends on their cluster membership, ensuring that clusters reflect the graph topology.
-Thanks to the \gls{bnp} approach, the number of clusters is not fixed in advance but is adapted to the input graph.
+To overcome these limitations, we introduce \gls{bnpool}, a novel graph pooling operator based on a \gls{bnp} technique.
+We define a generative process for the adjacency matrix of the input graph where the probability of having a link between two nodes depends on their cluster membership, thus ensuring that clusters reflect the graph topology.
+The \gls{bnp} approach allows the number of clusters $K$ to adapt to each input graph, rather than being fixed in advance.
 Within our Bayesian framework, the clustering function is the posterior of the cluster membership given the input graph.
-In this work, we approximate the posterior by employing a \gls{gnn}; on the one hand, this permits to capture complex relations that usually appear between the hidden and the observable variables; on the other hand, we can condition the posterior on the node (and potentially edge) features, and on the downstream task.
-The \gls{gnn} parameters are trained by optimizing two complementary objectives: one defined by the losses of the downstream task (e.g., graph classification), the other defined by an unsupervised auxiliary loss that derives from the probabilistic nature of the model.
+We approximate the posterior by employing a \gls{gnn}; on the one hand, this permits capturing complex relations that appear between the hidden and the observable variables; on the other hand, we can jointly condition the posterior on the graph topology, the node features, and the downstream task.
+The \gls{gnn} parameters are trained by optimizing two complementary objectives: one defined by the loss of the downstream task (e.g., cross-entropy in graph classification), the other defined by an unsupervised auxiliary loss that derives from the probabilistic generative process.

-In the following sections, we will detail the theoretical foundations of our approach, demonstrate its efficacy through empirical evaluation, and compare it against state-of-the-art methods to highlight its unique advantages.